 One good way to feed cilantro to your chicken is by hanging them.
 Not only can your chickens have a little bit of exercise but also, the herbs can be distributed to them more fairly without the tendency for them to fight with each other.
 You can have different places where you hang them as well as enough piles for them to have their fill without trying to shoo each other out.

 Having cilantro plants is also very useful for your flocks.
 Aside from avoiding the hassle of going to the market to buy some cilantro, it is also very good to provide your chickens with cilantro that is as fresh as possible.

-And having a cilantro or herb garden is just the thing that can benefit them from having fresher herbs than ever.
+Having a cilantro or herb garden can be beneficial, ensuring that they have access to the freshest herbs possible.
 This also gives flock owners easier access to complementary food that can help their chickens grow properly.

-When buying from the market, they should either be fed immediately after washing or stored up inside the fridge or in any cool environment.
+When buying from the market, the herbs should either be fed immediately after washing or stored in the fridge or in any cool environment.
 These steps will help the herbs stay fresh and retain as many nutrients as possible, even if they are being stored for later use.

 Other Herbs That Your Chickens Might Love and Enjoy

 Chickens love their greens!
 Here are some more of the herbs they love to peck on.